 “Equal pay for equal work” – the phrase has a nice ring to it.
 But like other unsound egalitarian ideas, this one hasn’t earned the hype.
 And the Trump administration recognizes as much.
 On August 29, the White House announced it was temporarily blocking an Obama-era rule from taking effect that would require businesses with at least 100 employees to report payroll data by sex to the Equal Employment Opportunity Commission (EEOC).
 Defending the move, the Office of Management and Budget noted that parts of the rule “lack practical utility, are unnecessarily burdensome, and do not adequately address privacy and confidentiality issues.”
-Supporters are outraged, and no more so than at President Trump’s daughter Ivanka, supposedly their ally.
+Supporters are outraged.
+Even President Trump’s daughter Ivanka is trying to find a politically acceptable substitute.
 Such critics, true to form, are overlooking some practical economic realities.

 Pay discrimination by sex has been illegal in this country for more than a half-century.
 And the strictures have become increasingly detailed.
 In 1963, Congress passed and President Kennedy signed the Equal Pay Act (EPA), outlawing sex-based wage disparities.
 The law, which amended the Fair Labor Standards Act, prohibited employers from paying wages to employees “at a rate less than the rate [paid] to employees of the opposite sex…for equal work [requiring] equal skill, effort, and responsibility, and which are performed under similar working conditions.”
 The law did not require proof of intent to discriminate.
 But it did stipulate that an employer is liable for damages in lieu of successfully invoking at least one of four statutory affirmative defenses.
 Soon after, Congress passed the Civil Rights Act of 1964, Title VII of which incorporated much of the EPA.
 In 1972, Congress extended Equal Pay Act coverage to white-collar and sales employees.